RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Writing Guidelines.md

 - **See Also**: A list of related articles which are not directly mentioned in the body of the article.
 - **Footnotes**: Footnotes provide supplementary content for the main body of the article, including images, videos, and sources.
 # Links
-Linking other articles is a very important part of making the encyclopedia easy to navigate, but they can quickly becoming overwhelming if there's too many links in a single article.
+Linking other articles is a very important part of making the Encyclopedia easy to navigate, but they can quickly becoming overwhelming if there's too many links in a single article.
 To help with that there are some basic rules to linking articles:
 - Link to the same article once per article.
 It doesn't make much sense to link to the article on the [[Encyclopedia Mysenvaria/History/Biographies/Gods/Compound Gods/God of Water|God of Water]] three separate times in one article, so only link it once on first mention.
 - Too many links in one paragraph can make it hard to read.
 And so, if necessary, lower the density of links by spreading out their usage.
 - Avoid adjacent links, they can be confusing to readers.